The ICJC PLATFORM

 The problem

-Burning methane gas in our home and business appliances is expensive, hazardous for our health, and a major contributor to climate change.
+Burning methane gas in our homes and businesses is expensive, hazardous for our health, and a major contributor to climate change.

 THE PATH